aaron-grau/curic/react/projects/synthesizer/README.md

 ## Overview

 Today we're using React.js and Redux to create our own musical keyboard!
 Check out the live demo [here][live-demo] to get a sense of what you are building!
-If you have any trouble playing the keys update your chrome browser to the newest verison.
+If you have any trouble playing the keys update your chrome browser to the newest version.

 [live-demo]:http://appacademy.github.io/curriculum/react/synthesizer/solution/index.html